Waldi: Origin

 Waldi was created by German designer Otl Aicher, who amongst others was also responsible for designing the logo for German airline Lufthansa.
-The Dachshund was the first official Olympic mascot, as the 1968 Winter Olympics was the first to use an unofficial mascot, which was red ball on skis named "Schuss".
+The Dachshund was the first official Olympic mascot, as the 1968 Winter Olympics was the first to use an unofficial mascot, which was a red ball on skis named "Schuss".
 Waldi was designed to represent the attributes described as required for athletes — resistance, tenacity and agility.
+Prior to Waldi, an earlier potential mascot named Lumpi was created.
+Lumpi was also a dachshund.

 Waldi was based on a real long-haired Dachshund named Cherie von Birkenhof, which Aicher used as a model.
 Although Waldi appeared in a variety of different color schemes, it is occasionally reported that the main scheme was designed to match the colors of the Olympic rings, ergo, blue, yellow, orange and green.
-However, there were no black or red in the main scheme, which was a conscious decision on the part of Aicher to exclude those colors related to the National Socialist Party.
+However, there was no black or red in the main scheme, which was a conscious decision on the part of Aicher to exclude those colors related to the National Socialist Party.
 The 1972 games were designed to be an optimistic "Rainbow Games".